openupm/openupm-next/docs/docs/adding-upm-package.md

 ## UPM Package Criteria

-OpenUPM requires the package fulfills the below criteria:
+OpenUPM requires packages to meet the following criteria:

-- The package name should conform to the [Unity Package Manager naming convention](https://docs.unity3d.com/Manual/cus-naming.html)
+1. **Package Name:** The package name must follow the [Unity Package Manager naming convention](https://docs.unity3d.com/Manual/cus-naming.html), which uses "reverse domain name notation" with at least three segments, like `com.example.package-name`.

-- The package should comply with [Unity Terms](https://unity3d.com/legal/terms-of-service/software) and [Package Guidelines](https://unity.com/legal/terms-of-service/software/package-guidelines).
+1. **Unity Terms and Package Guidelines:** Packages should comply with [Unity Terms](https://unity3d.com/legal/terms-of-service/software) and [Package Guidelines](https://unity.com/legal/terms-of-service/software/package-guidelines).

-- The package should be tested to make sure it works as expected.
+1. **Open-Source and GitHub Hosting:** Packages must be open-source and hosted on GitHub.
+It is recommended to choose a license from the [spdx license list](https://spdx.org/licenses/).

-- The `package.json` could be placed at the root path or under a sub-folder.
+1. **Functionality and Usefulness:** Packages should be functional and useful.
+Test packages are not accepted due to limited resources.
+It's advised to import your package via Git URL and test it before submission.

-- The package should use an open-source license.
-It's recommended to choose one from the [spdx license list](https://spdx.org/licenses/).
+1. **Semantic Versioning:** The package should use [semantic versioning (semver)](https://semver.org/).
+For example, `1.1.0`, `1.1.1-preview`, `v1.1.2`.
+You can create Git tags using the [GitHub release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository#creating-a-release) feature or automate the process using [GitHub actions](https://medium.com/openupm/how-to-maintain-upm-package-part-2-f352fbf5f87c).

-- The package should be hosted on Github.
+1. **Package Size:** The package size should be under 512MB.

-- The package should contain versioned Git tags using [semantic versioning (semver)](https://semver.org/). i.e. `v1.1.0`, `1.1.0`, `1.1.1-preview`, `v2.0.0-preview.1`.
-It's recommended to either use the [GitHub release](https://help.github.com/en/github/administering-a-repository/creating-releases) page, or the [CI tools](https://medium.com/openupm/how-to-maintain-upm-package-part-2-f352fbf5f87c) to create versioned Git tags.
+1. **Legal Compliance:** The package must conform to local laws and regulations, ensuring that it does not promote hate speech, discrimination, or any harmful content.
+Additionally, it should not infringe upon intellectual property rights or violate any copyrights, trademarks, or patents.

-- The package size should be less than 512MB.
+By adhering to these guidelines, package maintainers can contribute to a thriving ecosystem of Unity packages on OpenUPM, benefiting developers and users alike.
+Packages that do not meet these criteria will be rejected or removed from the OpenUPM platform.

 ## Understanding Different Folder Structures of UPM Repositories